The St-Ronan well in Molène (mural)

 Legend has it that Saint Ronan landed in Molène around the year 520 and found that there was no fresh water on the island.
 So he made water come out there with his stick.
 However, there is no source or fountain here, but a majestic public well.

 The walker will be able to measure the importance of this collective element, unique for the whole island, by observing how much this historic well is preserved.
 Masoned and carefully maintained, enthroned sheltered by a real wall of enclosure, it is protected from the arrival of animals by a low erect stone that blocks access.
-The Saint-Ronan well, like the nearby mural fresco, has long provided for the needs of the population.
-But during periods of drought, people were forced to consume its somewhat brackish water on very high tide days.
+The Saint-Ronan well, as shown by the wall fresco nearby, has long responded to the needs of the population.
+But during periods of drought, people were forced to consume its slightly brackish water on high tide days.

 -2- The cistern of the English

 After the sinking of the English liner Drummond Castle 1 in 1896, Queen Victoria thanked the inhabitants of the island for their dedication by offering, among other things, collective equipment enabling them to meet their drinking water needs.